materialsvirtuallab/matcalc/docs/index.md

 These will usually take a long time to run.
 Running on HPC resources is recommended.
 Please set `n_samples` when initializing the benchmark to limit the number of calculations to do some testing before running the full benchmark.

+## Docker Images

+Docker images with MatCalc and LAMMPS support are available at the [Materials Virtual Lab Docker Repository].

 ## Citing

 A manuscript on `matcalc` is currently in the works.
 In the meantime, please see [`citation.cff`](citation.cff) or the GitHub